learn-co-curriculum/react-hooks-jsx/README.md

 earlier code sample now makes sense — returning two values at once in JavaScript is conceptually impossible.

 Another thing to note is that since we're still writing JS code, we need to avoid using keywords in our code.
-You might have noticed it already, but we're setting HTML classes using the `className` attribute (or prop, in React terms), instead of `class`.
+You might have noticed it already: we're setting HTML classes using the `className` attribute (or prop, in React terms), instead of `class`.
 This is because `class` is a reserved keyword in JavaScript!
 The same thing is true for the `for` label, which is another keyword in JS.
 If you want to use the HTML `for` attribute, you'd use `htmlFor` instead.

 ## Babel and Browserify
 ![Tower of Babel](http://www.ancient-origins.net/sites/default/files/field/image/tower-of-babel-2.jpg)